-Copies of full minutes and agendas can be found at: https://guelph.ca/city-hall/council-and-committees/advisory-committees/organics-public-liaison-committee/
+Copies of the Minutes and Agenda for the four quarterly PLC meetings are found in https://guelph.ca/city-hall/council-and-committees/advisory-committees/organics-public-liaison-.committees/.

 10. WRIC Contingency Plans

 The City has detailed contingency plans in place for the site prepared by the Environmental Services Department, Solid Waste Resources.
 The 2008 Emergency and Contingency Plan and the 2006 Contingency Plan documents (WRIC Contingency Programs, WRIC Business Continuity Plan, WRIC Emergency Plan, WRIC Fire Safety Plan) were reviewed by AECOM.